sparrowcode/AlertKit/README.md

 SPAlertView.appearance().cornerRadius = 12
 ```

-It will apply for all alerts.
-I recomend set it in app delegate.
-But you can change it in runtime.
+It will apply to all alerts.
+I recommend setting it in the app delegate, but you can change it in runtime.

 ## SwiftUI